Tricentis sponsored this post.

 Peel away the layers of scripting, flakiness and constant failures, and you can (re)focus on the experimentation, exploration, questioning, modeling — all the things that make it fun and fulfilling.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: MADE, Tricentis, Real.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Tricentis, Real.

 Featured image via Pixabay.